 All students must meet specific immunization requirements.
 If you have graduated from a California public high school, you may have already satisfied these requirements.
 To meet these requirements, you should submit medical documentation or laboratory evidence as proof of immunity to Student Health Services through the secure web portal, HealtheConnect.sdsu.edu.

 If you do not provide proof of required immunizations during your first semester at SDSU, you will not be allowed to register for classes the next semester.
 Students may also receive vaccinations or testing for immunity for a fee at Student Health Services, which provides a full range of medical services for students.
 You may also discuss immunizations with your family physician or county health department.
 Please visit the Student Health Services website for the latest information regarding immunization requirements.

 Measles and Rubella—Required for All Students

 If you were born on or after January 1, 1957, you must present proof of immunity against measles and rubella during your first semester at SDSU.
-One way is to submit proof of at least one vaccination for measles and rubella given after your first birthday and after 1968.
+One way is to submit proof of two vaccinations for measles and rubella given after your first birthday and after 1968.
 You may also submit laboratory evidence of immunity or medical documentation that you have previously had one or both of the diseases.
-If you have no proof of immunity, you may receive the measles and rubella vaccines at Student Health Services for a fee.
-You are strongly encouraged to consider a second measles immunization, although it is not required.
+You should submit medical documentation or laboratory evidence as proof of immunity to Student Health Services through its secure web portal, HealtheConnect.sdsu.edu.